junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 This place, Los Angeles, it's where everything between them started and ended.
 He has been avoiding the place for thirty years, but now he's back again.

 Memory devours him like rising tide devouring a novice surfer.
-Vince can't really breath, his chest is clenched too tight.
+Vince can't really breathe, his chest is clenched too tight.

-"Vince--" a woman's voice is calling him, barely audible, familiar and alien.
+"Vince --" a woman's voice is calling him, barely audible, familiar and alien.
 Sounds everything like his Jen, and everything that is not.

 "Jen?" he answers automatically, looking around.
-He can tell Jen's voice from anywhere.
+Jen's voice is in the wind, coming from every directions.
+She's everywhere, but she's nowhere.

-But he's all alone.
+He's all alone.

 Remote chatters and music drifting from outside the door, but inside, he's pretty sure he's all alone.
 The single light bulb on top of the make-up mirror flickers once.
 Thin curtain floats gently in the night wind.
 Might just be the sound of the wind then.

 *Too tired and too messed-up maybe?
 That he even started hallucinating her voice?* Vince mocks at himself.
 If it's punishment, he deserves it.
 It was all his fault, after all.